shimspedy/foodwage/_recipes/caramelized-onion-focaccia/caramelized-onion-focaccia.md

 - Brush the hot focaccia with the garlic butter.
 Sprinkle with the herbs.
 Sprinkle with the flaked sea salt.
 Cover with the caramelized onions.
 Slice and serve!

 ---
+Grilled focaccia bread is such a treat!
+Topped with puddles of garlic butter, fresh chopped herbs and golden, caramelized onions, it's a slice of heaven.